Report on Corporate Governance

 Listing of Preference Shares

-The 9%, Cumulative Compulsorily Redeemable Preference Shares (CCRPS) issued by the Company on private placement basis on October 15, 2013 are listed on BSE Limited.
-The Company is in the process of listing two tranches of unlisted privately placed CCRPS issued earlier.
+All the series of Cumulative Compulsorily Redeemable Preference Shares (CCRPS) issued by the Company on private placement basis till date are listed on BSE Limited.

 Stock Code (Equity)